initiator26/vityBot/README.md

 # vityBot
-An assistant to answer all queries about VIT
+An assistant to answer all queries about VIT.